 Sphynx Cat With Hair – Conclusion

-It is possible for a Sphynx to grow a little extra hair from time-to-time.
-This is generally because of cold weather or hormonal changes.
-You might inhibit this growth in two ways: by making sure Sphynx never feels cold and by having it spayed or neutered.
+It is possible to inhibit this type of hair growth in two ways: by making sure Sphynx never feels cold and by having it spayed or neutered.

-Don’t worry about this hair growth.
+There’s no need to worry about hair growth.
 It isn’t a sign of anything ominous and won’t do your Sphynx cat any harm.